Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 ## RendererList API

-From 2021.2, an updated RendererList API is available in the `UnityEngine.Rendering.RendererUtils` namespace.
-This API has lower overhead when submitting the RendererList for drawing and also offers the posibility to query if the list of visible objects is empty.
-The older version of the API (in the `UnityEngine.Experimental.Rendering` namespace) is still available for compatibility purposes but is now deprecated.
+From 2021.2, HDRP includes an updated `RendererList` API in the `UnityEngine.Rendering.RendererUtils` namespace.
+This API has lower overhead than the previous version of the `RendererList` API when it submits the RendererList for drawing.
+You can use this new version to query if the list of visible objects is empty.

+The previous version of the API in the `UnityEngine.Experimental.Rendering` namespace is still available for compatibility purposes but is now deprecated.